hsf-training/hsf-training-docker/_episodes/05-dockerfiles.md

 - "Dockerfiles are written as text file commands to the Docker engine"
 - "Docker images are built with `docker build`"
 - "Built time variables can be defined with `ARG` and set with `--build-arg`"
-- "`ENV` arguments persist into the container runtime"
 - "Docker images can have multiple tags associated to them"
 - "Docker images can use `COPY` to copy files into them during build"
 ---